About the blog

 So sit back, grab your speakers or headphones, and enjoy the ride!

 Here’s the playlist of all the pieces I talk about here, including what I share on my “Bonus Features” posts.

 Looking for sheet music?

 I can relate!
 I’m often looking for printed music of songs I like.
 One of my favorite resources is the Petrucci Music Library/IMSLP site, which houses a ton of public domain sheet music.
 If you’d like to support the blog, you can use my affiliate link when shopping at Sheet Music Plus.
 Other good sites are J.W.
 Pepper and Stanton’s Sheet Music.
 One thing I will not do, however, is provide links to unauthorized distributors.
-We all like free stuff, but the people who produce this sheet music deserve to receive payment for what they are selling.
+We all like free stuff, but the people who produce this sheet music deserve to get paid for what they are selling.
 Let’s encourage them to keep creating!